duraprakash/JankariTech/readme.txt

-This is nitesh raj baral changes.
+This is dura

 Hello Nitesh, k xa

+This is Laxmi Gurung changes.

+More new changes.